niplav/site/china.md

 >       3. The value of worlds in which the PRC builds aligned TAI.
 > 3. The value of worlds where extinction occurs (which I'll fix at 0).
 > 4. As a reference point the value of hypothetical worlds in which there is a [multinational exclusive AGI consortium](./doc/cs/ai/alignment/policy/multinational_agi_consortium_hausenloy_2023.pdf) that builds TAI first, without any time pressure, for which I'll fix the mean value at 1.
+> I *won't* be creating a full [Bayes net](https://en.wikipedia.org/wiki/Bayes_net) of these variables, even though that would be pretty cool—there's only so much time in a day.

 > To properly quantify uncertainty, I'll use the [Monte-Carlo](https://en.wikipedia.org/wiki/Monte-Carlo_methods) [estimation](https://forum.effectivealtruism.org/posts/t6FA9kGsJsEQMDExt/what-is-estimational-programming-squiggle-in-context) library [squigglepy](https://github.com/rethinkpriorities/squigglepy)
-(no relation to any office supplies or internals of neural networks).
+(no relation to any office supplies or internals of neural networks).<!--TODO: link LW wiki-->
 > We start, as usual, with housekeeping:

 	import numpy as np